echernenko/instacart-shopper-challenge/README.md

 - Latest version of node is required.
 - (optional) you can add sample applicants.sqlite3 file or it will be created autometically in db/ folder
+- analysis script currently runs only under /analysis.json endpoint via webserver; I've installed package json2csv and was planning to feed to it .json to produce output in .csv format

 Optional commands:
 - linting files `npm run lint`